binipringle/right-to-be-forgotten/_texts/2-europe.md

 Google subsequently published an online form which can be used by EU citizens or EFTA nationals to request the removal of links from its search results if the data linked is "inadequate, irrelevant or no longer relevant, or excessive in relation to the purposes for which they were processed".
 On 31 May 2014, the first day of the service, Google received over 12,000 requests from people asking the company to remove certain links about them from its search results.[19]

-On 19 June 2015, Google announced it would remove links to nonconsensual pornography ("revenge porn") on request.
-Commentators noted that this was not the same thing as implementing a "right to be forgotten" as the company already has policies in place dealing with sensitive personal data such as social security numbers and credit card numbers.[20]
-However, the consumer advocacy group Consumer Watchdog subsequently called on Google to extend the right to be forgotten to US users, filing a complaint with the Federal Trade Commission.[21]

-, and proportionality.

-GDPR

-The General Data Protection Regulation, adopted in April 2016, superseded the Data Protection Directive and became enforceable on 25 May 2018.[2]

-GDPR
+---

 ## Viability and implementation of the law

-Writing in 2011 shortly before the European Union's General Data Protection Regulation (GDPR) enshrined the right to privacy into European law, University of Zurich International Business Law Professor Rolf Weber compared the proposed right to be forgotten to a Pandora's Box.
+Writing in 2011 shortly before the CEJC's ruling in *Google Spain v AEPD and Mario Costeja González* and seven years before the GDPR enshrined the right to erasure into European law, University of Zurich International Business Law Professor Rolf Weber compared the proposed right to be forgotten to a Pandora's Box.

 [^7]:Weber, Rolf H. "The right to be forgotten: More than a Pandora's Box?"
 JIPITECH 120, 2011. [https://www.jipitec.eu/issues/jipitec-2-2-2011/3084/jipitec%202%20-%20a%20-%20weber.pdf](https://www.jipitec.eu/issues/jipitec-2-2-2011/3084/jipitec%202%20-%20a%20-%20weber.pdf)

-Google Spain v AEPD and Mario Costeja González (2014)

-General Data Protection Regulation (GDPR) went into effect on May 25th, 2018.

 ---

 ## **General Data Protection Regulation (GDPR) Article 17 Right to erasure (‘right to be forgotten’)**

+General Data Protection Regulation (GDPR) went into effect on May 25th, 2018.

 The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies: a. the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed; b. the data subject withdraws consent on which the processing is based according to point (a) of Article 6(1), or point (a) of Article 9(2), and where there is no other legal ground for the processing; c. the data subject objects to the processing pursuant to Article 21(1) and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2); d. the personal data have been unlawfully processed; e. the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject; f. the personal data have been collected in relation to the offer of information society services referred to in Article 8(1).